luisjguedes/docs-portfolio/docs/concepts/what-is-an-api.md

 An API (Application Programming Interface) is a **contract** that lets one system request data or actions from another system in a predictable way.

+!!! info "At a glance"
+    **Audience:** Developers, product/business stakeholders, and support/QA
+    **Purpose:** Explain what an API is in three practical “views”
+    **Takeaway:** Good APIs are predictable (clear contract, auth, errors, and retry behavior)

 ---

 === "Developer"